trinodb/trino/presto-docs/src/main/sphinx/admin/properties-node-scheduler.rst

 to schedule splits on the host where the data is located, while maintaining a uniform distribution across all hosts. ``topology`` tries to schedule splits according to the topology distance between nodes and splits.
-It is recommended to use ``uniform`` for clusters where distributed storage runs on the same nodes as Presto workers.
+It is recommended to use ``uniform`` for clusters where distributed storage runs on the same nodes as Trino workers.

 Network Topology
 ----------------